xcdl/xcdl.github.io-source/pages/guide/concepts.md

 #### Versioning

-In addition, it is also possible to select the particular version of a package that should be loaded.
-Multiple versions of a package must be available to the component framework at the same time.
+For repeatability reasons it is required for some packages to depend on a specific version of a package.
+For this to work it must be possible to select the particular version of a package that should be loaded.
+Since multiple different packages may depend each on a different versions of a package, multiple versions of the same package must be available to the component framework at the same time.

 #### Hierarchy